In Sickness and in Health: Series 1 (1985)

 This comedy series debuted in 1985 and took the former Till Death Us Do Part characters Alf Garnett (Warren Mitchell) and his wife Else (Dandy Nichols) from their Wapping house to a lower-class one-level flat in West Ham.
 Else now uses a wheelchair due to Nichols' real-life ill health.

 The council sends a black, gay man named Winston (Eamonn Walker), to do the housework and help care for Else.
 Despite Alf's dual prejudices against Winston, eventually the two become used to one another, and Winston takes Alf to watch his beloved West Ham United.
 Nevertheless, Alf gives Winston the nickname "Marigold".

 Alf and Else's daughter Rita (Una Stubbs) now lives with her husband Mike in his home town of Liverpool and often visits her parents, although Mike does not appear (as Tony Booth had no interest in reprising the role).
 Usually, Alf is seen drinking with his friend Arthur (Arthur English) in the local pub.

 Although his beloved Conservative Party has returned to power, Alf is not happy with Margaret Thatcher being Prime Minister because, according to him, "a woman's place is in the home".
 He is also unhappy about Else needing to use a wheelchair and the fact he has to push her around everywhere and that, after a lifetime of hard work and paying contributions to the Welfare State, he has to fight the social security system for a decent living allowance.

 Across the road lives Fred Johnson (Ken Campbell), a man stubborn like Alf, with whom he rarely gets along.
 When angry, Johnson bumps his head on the wall.
-His wife (first played by Eileen Kennally, from Series 1 to 3, then by Tricia Kelly in Series 4 and 5, and Yvonne D'Alpra in Series 6) suffers from anxiety.
+His wife (first played by Eileen Kennally, from Series 1 to 3, then by Tricia Kelly in Series 4 and 5, and Yvonne D'Alpra in Series 6) has anxiety.
 Much of the comedy surrounding the Johnsons is based on Mrs. Johnson's sympathy towards Alf, often letting him walk all over them and much to the anger of Mr. Johnson.